AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 ---
 title: 'ACSD-54965: [!UICONTROL Visual Merchandising] grid does not display the correct stock'
-description: Apply the ACSD-54965 patch to fix the Adobe Commerce issue where the Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock.
+description: Apply the ACSD-54965 patch to fix the Adobe Commerce issue where the [!UICONTROL Visual Merchandising] grid does not display the correct stock when a product is assigned to custom stock.
 feature: Merchandising, Categories
 role: Admin, Developer
 ---
-# ACSD-54965: Visual Merchandising grid does not display the correct stock
+# ACSD-54965: [!UICONTROL Visual Merchandising] grid does not display the correct stock

-The ACSD-54965 patch fixes the issue where the Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock.
+The ACSD-54965 patch fixes the issue where the [!UICONTROL Visual Merchandising] grid does not display the correct stock when a product is assigned to custom stock.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-54965.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions